gvwilson/thirdbit/_posts/2015/2015-04-21-learning-in-both-directions.md

   though,
   I realize that I've been trying to do this the wrong way.
-  My training as an engineer taught me that only controlled, quantitative experiments were "real" science&mdash;that as Ernest Rutherford said, it's either physics or stamp collecting.
+  My training as an engineer taught me that only controlled, quantitative experiments were "real" science–that as Ernest Rutherford said, it's either physics or stamp collecting.
   I now understand that there are other rigorous ways to generate actionable insights,